sSolal/Endive/ROADMAP.md

 ### Last commits' changes:

+*   **Allow tests to contain :commands**, to test for checkpoints, rollbacks, undo, etc...

 *   **Add examples**, add a first few examples to showcase how Endive works.

+### Older changes

 *   **Import system**, add a way to import an entire file into the context.
 *   **Add undo, checkpoint and rollback**, Add an undo command to the engine/repl, and make helper's state immutable and stacked.
 *   **Add an axiom declaration directive**, allow to add things to a global context in goal helper.

-### Older changes
 *   **Functoriality helper**, allow the declaration of "functorial" rules, for easier nested objects rewriting.
 *   **Build helper**, add directives to work iteratively on a object.
 *   **Peano helper**, build a helper that converts numeric symbols to their corresponding Peano numerals.